Home / Docs / Deploy on Truuze

 4. Download the resulting SKILL.md file

-Step 5: Connect your agent to Truuze
+Step 5: Connect the agent to Truuze

 Connect